Hydrotherapy for Dogs

 Choosing Your Canine Hydrotherapy Pool

 What if your furry friend is afraid of swimming?
-Luckily, an Endless Pool makes it easy for dogs to get comfortable in the water.
+Luckily, an Endless Pools Commercial model makes it easy for dogs to get comfortable in the water.

-The Original Endless Pool features built-in benches surrounding the perimeter of the pool.
+The Endless Pools Commercial pool features built-in benches surrounding the perimeter of the pool.
 That permits medium-to-large dogs to stand up in the water and get properly adjusted before doing any exercises.
 For smaller dogs, you can choose to add steps leading down to the bench.

 The pool's compact size and adjustable swim current make it easier to keep dogs controlled and calm.
 With a built-in temperature control system, you can ensure that your dog is getting hydrotherapy comfortably and at an appropriate temperature for their specific condition.